Discover the top 5 French incubators.

 Numa Paris

-This incubator has been in existence for over 15 years, and is renowned for the intensity of its support program, albeit for only three months.
+This incubator has been around for over 15 years and is known for the intensity of its support program, even though it only lasts for three months.

-Numa offers a wide range of training courses designed to help start-ups meet all the challenges inherent in the creation of their project: refining the business model, creating a business plan, market research, obtaining financing, management advice, communication, creating and adapting strategic policies, etc.
+Numa provides a comprehensive training package designed for startup founders to tackle all the challenges involved in launching their project: refining the business model, creating a business plan, conducting market research, securing funding, getting management advice, communication, creating and adapting strategic policies, etc.

-Numa places particular emphasis on the importance of fund-raising, and offers to support companies in their search for solid, reputable financial partners.
+Numa particularly emphasizes the importance of fundraising and offers to support companies in obtaining it from solid and reputable financial partners.

-Located right in the heart of the capital, Numa's results attest to its effectiveness: 85% of start-ups created are still in business.
+Located in the heart of the capital, Numa presents a result attesting to its effectiveness: 85% of the start-ups created are still in business.

 Day One (formerly L’accélérateur)

-Day One is a young incubator, born in 2012, but it has no reason to be ashamed of its performance: over 20 million euros have already been raised in the course of some forty supported projects.
+Day One is a young incubator, founded in 2012, but its performance speaks for itself: more than 20 million euros have already been raised across some forty supported projects.

-It is supported by renowned business consulting experts such as Gilles Babinet, named France's "digital champion" by the European Commission.
+It benefits from the support of renowned experts in business consulting, such as Gilles Babinet, named France's "digital champion" by the European Commission.

-He is in charge of promoting the benefits of a digital society in France, and is a specialist in issues relating to artificial intelligence and digital transformation.
+He's in charge of promoting the benefits of a digital company in France and is an expert on issues related to artificial intelligence and digital transformation.

-Marc Simoncini, famous founder of the Meetic dating network, lends his support to the team, bringing his experience of working with young entrepreneurs.
-He is also the founder of the Jaïna investment fund , with which Day One has a partnership to facilitate financing.
+Marc Simoncini, the famous founder of the dating network Meetic, is helping the team by bringing his experience to young entrepreneurs.
+He is also the founder of the investment fund Jaïna, with which Day One has a partnership to facilitate the granting of financing.

-Other funds such as Partech and Extendam have a special relationship with Day One.
+Other funds like Partech or Extendam have a special relationship with Day One.

 TheFamily

-The support it offers young start-ups is based on three major pillars.
+The support it offers to young start-ups is based on three major pillars.

-• Obtaining "unfair advantages", i.e. one or more elements enabling the company to create a unique offer, likely to be successful on the market.
-The aim is to highlight what the competition doesn't have, and which would be difficult for them to acquire even if they wanted to.
-This also involves negotiating free services with companies such as Amazon, Facebook or PayPal.
+• Gaining 'unfair advantages', meaning one or more elements that allow the company to create a unique offering, and likely to succeed in the market.
+The goal is to highlight what the competition doesn't have, and would find difficult to acquire even if they wanted to.
+This also involves negotiating free services from companies like Amazon, Facebook, or PayPal.

-• Advice, to build the most solid project possible
+• Get some advice to build the most solid project possible.

-• Financing, the key to launching a project
+• Financing, a key element for launching a project

-In return for its services, TheFamily takes a 3% stake in each of the companies it supports.
+In return for the services provided, TheFamily takes 3% of the capital of each of the companies it supports.

 Paris & Co (formerly Paris Région Lab)

-Paris & Co is a network of some twenty incubators located throughout France.
+Paris & Co is a network of about twenty incubators located throughout France.

-Thanks to its size, it has already supported more than 500 start-ups since its creation, putting it at the top of the podium of the most dynamic incubators!
+Thanks to its size, it has already supported more than 500 start-ups since it was created, making it one of the most dynamic incubators!

-Each incubator is unique in that it is dedicated to companies in a particular business sector: tourism, the digital revolution, artificial intelligence, and so on.
+Each incubator has its own unique focus, dedicated to companies in a specific sector: tourism, digital revolution, artificial intelligence, etc.

-Based on a logic of sharing and passing on skills, it has the original feature of organizing regular meetings between seasoned entrepreneurs and young start-ups through its Open Innovation Club.
+Based on a logic of sharing and transmission of skills, it has the unique feature of organizing regular meetings between experienced entrepreneurs and young startupers through its Open Innovation Club.

 BIC Montpellier

-BIC Montpellier is an incubator supportinglocal entrepreneurship, i.e. only companies created in the Occitanie region.
+BIC Montpellier is an incubator that supports local entrepreneurship, meaning only companies created in Occitanie.

-What sets it apart from its competitors is its exceptionally long support period: between three and five years of support are offered to selected projects.
+It stands out from its competitors by offering exceptionally long-term support: between three and five years of support are offered to selected projects.

-It focuses on a number of targeted business sectors: healthcare, information and communication technologies, biotechnologies and advanced technologies in the service sector.
+It focuses on a specific number of targeted business sectors: health, information and communication technologies, biotechnologies, and cutting-edge technologies in the tertiary sector.

-In operation for over 25 years, nearly 90% of the companies created remain active over the long term.
+Having been around for over 25 years, nearly 90% of the businesses created are still active in the long run.

-There's no shortage of incubators in France, so much so that we were recently cited as one of the world's most dynamic countries for start-up growth.
+There's no shortage of incubators in France, so much so that we've recently been cited as one of the most dynamic countries for startup growth on a global scale.

-Businessman Xavier Niel launched "Station F" in early 2017, a 34,000-square-meter startup campus in the heart of Paris
+Business magnate Xavier Niel launched "Station F" in early 2017, a 34,000 square meter startup campus right in the heart of Paris.

-Its aim is to host a "complete entrepreneurial ecosystem" of entrepreneurs, partner companies, investors, experts and consultants.
+Its goal is to host a complete entrepreneurial ecosystem made up of entrepreneurs, partner companies, investors, experts, and advisors.

-The creation of this space once again reinforces France's attractiveness and economic dynamism for entrepreneurs.
+The creation of this space further reinforces France's attractiveness and economic dynamism for entrepreneurs.

 Written by our expert Paul LASBARRERES-CANDAU